hearmeout-co/aloha/README.md

 Aloha is just a [Rack](https://github.com/rack/rack) app.

-To deploy on a server you control, follow the instructions for [deploying a typical Sinatra app](http://recipes.sinatrarb.com/p/deployment).
+To deploy on a server you control, follow the instructions for [installing Postgres](https://wiki.postgresql.org/wiki/Detailed_installation_guides) and [deploying a typical Sinatra app](http://recipes.sinatrarb.com/p/deployment).

 Make sure to include the environment variables above when setting up the app.